Diagnosis of tubal ectopics

-If you need any support or advice regarding the diagnosis or treatment of an ectopic pregnancy please email us at firstname.lastname@example.org or call 020 7096 1838 and we will put you in touch with clinical specialists who would be happy to offer a point of view.
+If you need any support or advice regarding the diagnosis or treatment of an ectopic pregnancy please email us at email@example.com and we can liaise with clinical specialists to offer a point of view.

 Karaer A, Avsar FA, Batioglu S. Risk factors for ectopic pregnancy: a case-control study.
 Aust N Z J Obstet Gynaecol 2006; 46(6):521-527.

 Ankum WM, Mol BW, van d, V, Bossuyt PM.
 Risk factors for ectopic pregnancy: a meta-analysis.
 Fertil Steril 1996; 65(6):1093-1099.